 Experience with Your Type of Case

-An attorney who regularly handles injury cases similar to yours will understand the unique challenges, medical terminology, and typical compensation ranges for your specific injuries.
-Ask potential lawyers: “How many cases like mine have you handled in the past few years?”
+A lawyer who has years or even decades of experience handling injury cases similar to yours will understand immediately the unique challenges, the medical terminology and typical compensation ranges for your case.
+Do not be afraid to ask your potential lawyer “How many cases like mine have you handled in the past few years”?

 Track Record of Settlements and Verdicts